HAL-G1THuB/jsonpiler/docs/specification.md

 A jsonpiler program is represented as a single JSON value.

-Each JSON value is evaluated independently, except for lists (`[]`) and objects (`{}`).
+Each JSON value is evaluated independently, except in the case of arrays ([]) and objects ({}).

 Lists are evaluated as follows:

-- The first element of the list is treated as the function name.
+- The first element of the list is treated as the built-in function name or user-defined function name.
-- This element must be either a string or a lambda expression.
+- This element must be a string (representing a function name) or a lambda expression.

 ```json
 ["lambda", [], ["+", 3, 1]]
 ```

-- The remaining elements are passed as arguments to that function.
+- The remaining elements are passed as arguments to the function.

 Objects are evaluated as follows: